gojek/courier-go/docs/docs/sdk/SDK.md

 func WaitForConnection(c ConnectionInformer, waitFor time.Duration, tick time.Duration) bool
 ```

-WaitForConnection checks if the Client is connected\, it calls ConnectionInformer\.IsConnected after every tick and waitFor is the maximum duration it can block\.
-Returns true only when ConnectionInformer\.IsConnected returns true
+WaitForConnection checks if the Client is connected, it calls ConnectionInformer.IsConnected after every tick and waitFor is the maximum duration it can block.
+Returns true only when ConnectionInformer.IsConnected returns true

 ## type [Client](<https://github.com/gojek/courier-go/blob/main/client.go#L16-L28>)